What books should 3 year olds be reading?

 16. Corduroy by Don Freeman (Ages 2-5)

-Corduroy is a heartwarming story of a little bear in a store who just wants to be taken home to a loving family.
+Corduroy tells the heartwarming tale of a bear yearning for a loving family.
 When he discovers he is missing a button he goes on an adventure to fix his “flaw.”

 A beautiful story about unconditional love that kids enjoy reading generation after generation.